sofia099/Geospatial-Search/README.md

 The interactive map is powered by [Leaflet](https://leafletjs.com/), an open-source JavaScript library for mobile-friendly interactive maps.
 The dataset used in this project is available for public download on [Inside Airbnb](http://insideairbnb.com/get-the-data/).
 I recommend hosting your dataset in [Rockset](https://rockset.com/) which is optimized for low-latency queries and has a built-in `geography` data type.
 You will need to create an account on Rockset to get an API key for this project.
 To create an account on Rockset go [here](https://rockset.com/create/).<br /><br />

 ## Step 1: Download Data
 [Inside Airbnb](http://insideairbnb.com/get-the-data/) hosts quarterly data over the last year by each region.
 In this example, I use the San Francisco `Detailed Listings data`.
-Download for free on their site. <br /><br />
+Download the zip file for free on their site. <br /><br />

 ## Step 2: Upload Data to Rockset
-In order to execute fast Geospatial Search query over the dataset, we will need a low-latency database to host our collection.
-With a larger dataset, I recommend dropping the files in an AWS S3 bucket and then ingesting it into Rockset using these [docs](https://rockset.com/docs/amazon-s3/).
+In order to execute fast Geospatial Search queries over the dataset, we will need a low-latency database to host our collection.
 If you are using the San Francisco dataset I shared above, you can ingest right away by following these steps:
   1. In the Rockset Console, go to the "Collections" tab and then select "Create a Collection"
   2. Scroll down and select "File Upload" then "Start"
   3. Upload the dataset.
 Be sure to select "CSV/TSV" for File Format, then click "Next"